 Vaccines are widely used across the United States to prevent the spread of certain diseases.
 Although most people who get vaccinated don’t experience any adverse reactions, a small percentage of individuals have a severe or allergic reaction that can cause serious injury.
+An experienced personal injury attorney may be able to help vaccine injury victims receive compensation for their damages suffered.

 Types of Vaccine Injuries